-“Aromatic intensity, wildflowers, hints of chocolate and blackcurrant.
+“Intense aromas of wildflowers, with hints of chocolate and blackcurrant.
 Red cherries.
-Firm and full-bodied on the palate, yet soft, chalky, and briny, with a magnificent mouthfeel blending ripe blackberries, fresh blueberries, and generous notes of cola, licorice, and wet stones.
+Firm and full-bodied on the palate, yet smooth, with chalky and salty notes, and a magnificent mouthfeel where ripe blackberries, fresh blueberries, and generous notes of cola, licorice, and wet stones blend together.
 Very transparent and natural.
-A touch of frankness, but with a lovely muscular liveliness without heaviness.
-Juicy, playful, clean, pure.
+A touch of frankness, but with a lovely, muscular liveliness without any heaviness.
+Juicy, playful, crisp, pure.
 Balanced.
-Savory.
+Delicious.
 Excellent work on extraction control: the tannins are present, but the wine is also savory.
-A bit more serious and structured, and perhaps overall more elegant than the Clerc.”
+Slightly more serious and structured, and perhaps overall more elegant than the Clerc.”
 (Decanter 2026)

 Delivery: First half of 2028